sm2774us/SM_Interview_Prep_2024/BARCLAYS/README.md

 the function should return 1, as explained above.

-Assume that
+Assume that:
-N is an integer within the range \[2..100,000\]; each element of array A is an integer within the range \[−1,000..1,000\].
+- N is an integer within the range \[2..100,000\];
+- each element of array A is an integer within the range \[−1,000..1,000\].

 Complexity:

-expected worst-case time complexity is O(N); expected worst-case space complexity is O(N), beyond input storage (not counting the storage required for input arguments).
+- expected worst-case time complexity is O(N);
+- expected worst-case space complexity is O(N), beyond input storage (not counting the storage required for input arguments).

 <div align="right"><a href="#top" target="_blacnk"><img src="https://img.shields.io/badge/Back to up-orange?style=for-the-badge&logo=expo&logoColor=white" /></a></div>